 Is ginger recommended by any recognised authorities on migraine?

 There are currently no recommendations to take ginger for acute migraine on most UK migraine websites.
-However there are some references to ginger, see below:
+However there is reference to ginger by The National Headache Foundation.

 There are a wide range of different treatment options for migraine, quite apart from ginger, and sumatriptan.